Punctured logarithmic maps: Introduction

 on rational Chow groups defined in Definition~\ref{Def: Punctured GW correspondence}.
 Here each $\ul Z_L$ is an evaluation stratum, the closed stratum of $\ul X$ that evaluation at a punctured section maps to by the choice of decorated global type $\btau$, and $\scrM_{g,k}$ is the Deligne-Mumford stack of $k$-marked stable curves of genus $g$.
 A formula for the relative virtual dimension $d(g,k,A,n)$ is stated in \eqref{Eqn: relative virtual dimension}.

 The most challenging part of this paper was an efficient and practically useable treatment of gluing.
-While the final results may look straightforward, they rely on a number of careful choices and subtle points which became clear to us only after a long series of futile attempts.
-Here we only summarize the results and refer to Remark~\ref{Rem: History of gluing} for some further discussion.
+While the final results may look straightforward, they rely on a number of careful choices and subtle points which became clear to us only after a long series of futile attempts.\footnote{For some time our formalism only worked for {gluing problems appearing in} certain mirror constructions.
+We emphasize that the final results below are general and practical, as demonstrated in \cite{Yixian}.} Here we only summarize the results and refer to Remark~\ref{Rem: History of gluing} for some further discussion.

 The formal setup for gluing takes a decorated global type $\btau$ and splits the graph underlying $\btau$ at a subset of edges, leading to a set $\{\btau_1,\ldots,\btau_r$\} of decorated global types, with each split edge now producing a pair of legs in the graphs for the $\btau_i$.
 Our first result on gluing reduces all gluing questions to the unobstructed evaluation stacks, as proved in Proposition~\ref{Prop: Gluing via evaluation spaces} and Theorem~\ref{Thm: Virtual gluing via evaluation spaces2}.